Understanding Acute Respiratory Distress Syndrome: A Consequence of Biological Agent Exposure

 • Pre-existing conditions that make someone more vulnerable, such as asthma or previous lung infections.

 The bottom line is, exposure to certain biological agents can very quickly spiral into ARDS.
-And when that happens, medical intervention is often necessary, usually involving mechanical ventilation to help you breathe.
+And when that happens, medical intervention is often necessary,

 Why Should You Care?